 A Modification Proposal shall be considered by the Modifications Committee at the next appropriate Meeting in accordance with Agreed Procedure 12 “Modifications Committee Operation”.

-The person making a Modification Proposal or its representative shall be entitled to present the Modification Proposal at the Meeting at which it is to be initially considered.
+The Proposer or its representative shall be entitled to present the Modification Proposal at the Meeting at which it is to be initially considered.

 At the Meeting where it first considers a Modification Proposal, the Modifications Committee shall first determine whether the Modification Proposal is spurious in accordance with paragraph 2.203.

-2.196A At the meeting where it first considers a Modification Proposal, the Modifications Committee may decide that the secretariat should prepare the procedure and timetable to be followed in making a recommendation in respect of such Modification Proposals.
+2.196A At the Meeting where it first considers a Modification Proposal, the Modifications Committee may decide that the Secretariat should prepare the procedure and timetable to be followed in making a recommendation in respect of such Modification Proposals.

+2.196B The Modifications Committee may establish a Working Group to develop the detail of a Modification Proposal.
+At the conclusion of the Working Group a recommendation shall be provided to the Modifications Committee.

 The Modifications Committee may decide to modify or combine Modification Proposals.
 Modified or combined Modification Proposals shall reference the original Modification Proposals.